USVMcMaster/usv-dcs/pythonDistance_bag/readme.md

 #### Regarding missing file error, you need to have those two files in the script directory

-#### A basic search of these files can get you these files otherwise let me know

 #### For now I am going to try writting a C script that will detect distance of the object because there is countless examples using C